neatnik/omg.lol/info/About/abuse.md

 ## How we handle abuse

 When we receive a report of abuse, we investigate promptly and thoroughly.
-We want to address the issue fairly, and with compassion and dignity.
-We try to assume positive intent, and will work with everyone involved to take care of things in the right way.
+We want to address the issue fairly, and with compassion and dignity for all involved.
+We try to assume positive intent (where it makes sense to do so), and will work with everyone involved to take care of things in the right way.